 Poulsom Drive, Ford, Liverpool 30

 The parish was formed in 1953.
-The first church contained a notable mosaic by George Mayer-Martin, who lived and practised in the Liverpool area.
-The present church was built in about 1987.
+The first church contained a notable mosaic by the Jewish refugee artist George Mayer-Marton, who taught at the Liverpool College of Art (his most notable work is at Holy Rosary, Oldham).

 Architect: Pozzoni Design Group